Alfa Romeo 156: Design

 Designed by Alfa Centro Stile under the guidance of head designer Walter de'Silva the 156s shape was intended to be distinctly Alfa Romeo.
-Its styling included high, curved flanks, retro styled front door handles, recessed rear door handles, and a deep grille requiring an off-centre number plate holder.
+Its styling included high, curved flanks, retro styled front door handles, recessed rear door handles, and a deep grille requiring an off-centre licence plate holder.
 The design featured visually deemphasized rear door handles and accentuated front handles, giving the illusion of a coupé profile.
 The design was influenced by the Alfa Romeo 1900, Giulietta and Giulia.
 The 156 achieved a drag coefficient (Cd) of 0.31.

 Interior

 The original interior uses a scalloped upper dashboard and a simple centre console.
 The main controls and displays are angled to the driver.
 The interior design lacks cup holders.

 The 156 Sportwagon features fold-down rear seats to increase the luggage area normally covered by a privacy screen.

 2002 saw an update to both the interior and exterior of the 156.